Lindy Hop & Co.

 The Shim Sham

-In addition to the Lindy Hop, Charleston, and Jitterbug steps mentioned above, Dave also teaches the Shim Sham, a Swing line dance.
-This is a non-partner choreographed dance that has a defined length, and when the Shim Sham is finished, people typically partner up with the nearest person and free-dance Lindy Hop until the current song is done.
-Dave teaches Shim Sham as part of the Level 2 Lindy Hop class.
+The Shim Sham has a defined length, and when the choreographed portion is finished, people typically partner up with the nearest person and free-dance Lindy Hop or some other Swing style until the current song is done.

 Balboa and “Bal-Swing”